DrGFreeman/SharpDistSensor/README.md

 Returns the measured distance.
 Distance units are in millimeters (mm) if using the library default settings or pre-defined sensor models.
 If using custom calibration, units depend on the calibration used.

 * `void setModel(const byte model)`
 Sets the calibration based on pre-defined sensor model fit functions.
+Note that the model argument must be preceded by the SharpDistSensor namespace, i.e.: `setModel(SharpDistSensor::Model_Name)`

 * `void setPolyFitCoeffs(const byte nbCoeffs, const float* coeffs, const uint16_t valMin, const uint16_t valMax)`
 Sets the polynomial fit function coefficients _C0_ to _C5_ in the relation: